 Grantee: Bottom Line.
 The study’s publicly-available report is posted here.

 Study Design: The study randomly assigned 2,422 students at three sites — Boston, MA; Worcester, MA; and New York City, NY — to a treatment group that was offered Bottom Line or a control group that was not (but had access to usual school and community services).
 Seventy percent of sample members were female and 64% were Black or Hispanic.
 At the start of the study, 81% of the sample were children of parents who did not attend college, and the average household income for students in the sample was approximately $23,000.
 The study is measuring college enrollment, persistence, and completion outcomes over a seven-year period, using administrative data from the National Student Clearinghouse.
-The interim report discussed in this summary presents findings for the full sample for whom six-year outcome data are currently available; the study’s next report, expected in fall 2022, will present seven-year results for the full sample.
+The report discussed in this summary presents findings for the full sample for whom six-year outcome data are currently available.

 Over the same period, Bottom Line also produced a 5 percentage point increase in any college enrollment (87% of the Bottom Line group had enrolled in any college vs. 82% of the control group) and a 9 percentage point increase in enrollment in a four-year college (79% of the Bottom Line group had enrolled in a four-year college vs. 70% of the control group).
 Both effects were statistically significant (p<0.01).2

 Study Quality: Based on a careful review, we believe this study is well-conducted, and that the findings are valid.3

 The effects were between 7 and 8 percentage points at each site and statistically significant (p<0.05) at two of the three sites (Boston and New York).
 The effect at the third site (Worcester) did not reach statistical significance, because it had a smaller sample of youth than the other sites.
 These site-specific impacts were requested directly from the study authors for the purposes of this summary.↩︎